AaltoVision/CL_HSCNet/README.md

 ## Evaluation

 The trained models for ***Buff-CS*** sampling method with buffer size 256 and 1024 can be download [here](https://drive.google.com/drive/folders/1jYKRicvyq5-Jb81-s9NbcfFj7MqtMmAJ?usp=sharing).
-We will provide the model of other sampling methods and soon.
+We will provide the model of other sampling methods soon.

 To evaluate  our method: